jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 I believe that there are a number of ways that the solution could be improved.

-Recurrent neural networks, despite their increased overhead, could be a very effective solution if GPU resources are available for quick predictions.
+Recurrent neural networks offer extremely high performance on natural language processing problems, and if the architecture for the inferrence step were implemented efficiently the computational overhead would be minimal.

-Another great strategy could be mixed models, a sort of divide an conquer method where the problem is divided into multiple smaller, contextual problems.
+Another great strategy could be using multiple models, a sort of divide an conquer method where the problem is divided into multiple smaller, contextual problems.
 While the solution laid out here generalizes to the entire dataset, no one solution will be able to generalize perfectly to the diverse variety of inputs you’ll get from Internet users.
 By training models on different situations, like a model that’s only been trained on short or long comments, to only detect whether a comment is toxic when profanity is present, etc, and storing them in memory, you could use a simple decision tree to feel comments into the model that would be most effective.
 A few that I can think of are:
 * Short comments
 * Long comments
 * “Hot” threads where the rate of commenting is high and emotions may be high